justbeyourself/justbeyourself.github.io/about.md

 ---
-layout: post
-title: hello world
+title: About me
 ---

-Just be yourself and one day you will find someone who loves you for everything you are.
+just be yourself and one day you will find someone who loves you for everything you are.

+Find me on [GitHub](https://github.com/justbeyourself) or <a href="mailto:justbeyourself_guy@foxmail.com">Email</a>.